In this guide we are going to share some tips on how to find the red dot on pistol faster and more consistently.

-For High Tang Grip - If you have guns like the Glock Gen 4 or 5, the added back strap panel would help you offset that space around your thenar eminence hand muscle group, to angle the muzzle down a bit for better sight alignment.
+For High Tang Grip - Added back strap panel would help you offset that space around your thenar eminence hand muscle group, to angle the muzzle down a bit for better sight alignment.

 Try Different Back Strap Panels

 This is a trick that most people don't talk about enough, but it works very well!

 The grip panel slightly change the grip angle to fit your natural point of aim.

-Guns like Springfield XDM, Springfield Hellcat, FNX 45 Tactical, FN 509, 1911, Shadow System MR920L, Canik TP9sfx and many more all features adjustable backstraps for better grip to help you aim better.
+Guns like Springfield XDM, Springfield Hellcat, FNX 45 Tactical, FN 509, 1911, Shadow System MR920L, Canik TP9sfx and many more all features adjustable backstraps for better grip to help you aim better with an optic.

 Enlarged Window Optic Helps A Lot!

 What's the problem?
-Typically shooters have difficulties finding the dot within window is because:
+Shooters have difficulties finding the dot within window is because: